 After two years of quiet dedication, I’m finally unveiling a series that holds a very special place within me: BETWEEN MOTION AND MEMORY.

 I’ve always been deeply moved by the words of Ferdinand Anton Ernst Porsche: “In the beginning I looked around and could not find quite the car I dreamed of.
 So I decided to build it myself.”
 Ferry Porsche was a quiet visionary — more artisan than entrepreneur — someone who never sought the spotlight but instead listened closely to the subtle dialogue between form, feeling, and function.
 In 1948, far from bustling factories, he crafted the very first Porsche within the humble walls of an old Austrian sawmill.
 The setting was rudimentary, modest, and far from ideal for building a car.
 Yet it was here, precisely in that silence, that he shaped what would become a timeless symbol of clarity, precision, and grace.
-He did not set out to build a mere brand — he created a refuge, a mechanical poem for those longing for something lasting and true.
+He did not set out to build a mere brand — he created a refuge, a mechanical poem for those longing for something truly authentic.

 That story has stayed with me because there’s something in it I deeply resonate with: a quiet vision, the patience and discipline to create with thoughtful care, and a firm inner compass to navigate the unknown and unseen.